Drought is the prolonged time of less than normal water conditions. Drought can be recognized as a short

 dry spell, longer affecting some crops or reducing harvest, more harsh producing crop damage and require

-voluntary water-use restrictions, or sever enough to devastate crops and livestock reducing reservoirs
+voluntary water-use restrictions, or severe enough to devastate crops and livestock reducing reservoirs

 to empty bowls of dust.